 Some companies talk about work-life balance.
 Some don’t talk about it at all.
 At Hack and Paint we talk about work-life integration.
 If you are happy and passionate about what you do, why should you separate work and life?
 Work can be part of life!
 Our individual time management culture brings forward our best contributions.
 Yes, how much work we choose to contribute affects our individual salaries; but value is not only in money.

-We are currently building a platform that we use internally for our own projects and also share with the rest of the world!
+We are also currently building a visual collaboration platform that we use internally for our own projects and also share with the rest of the world!
 It is called RGB Notes.

 Christian Haniszewski has been working prominently in the Feature Animation and VFX industry for over a decade.
 His resume boasts years of experience at Pixar, Blue Sky Studios, Framestore, Aardman Nathan Love, and 4mm Games.
 He's credited for his incredible work on globally recognized films: "Brave", "Monsters University", "Epic", "Rio 2", "Peanuts", "Ice Age 5", "Ferdinand", and "Salt" -just to name a few.